 Robert DeGasperis is President of Metrus Properties and DG Group, family owned and operated real estate companies that have operated primarily in the Greater Toronto Area (GTA) for over 40 years.
-Metrus Properties has developed, and currently manages, approximately 13 million square feet of industrial, retail and office properties throughout the GTA.
-Its mandate is to acquire, develop and manage all asset classes, and it develops and manages master planned communities throughout the GTA.
-The DG Group has completed award-winning communities including the Beaches, Toronto; Springdale, Brampton; Bayview Hill, Richmond Hill and Lakeshore Woods, Oakville.
-Mr. DeGasperis is a director of both ConDrain Company (1983) and Con-Cast Pipe.
+Metrus Properties has developed, and currently manages, 15 million square feet of industrial, retail and office properties throughout the GTA.
+Its mandate is to acquire, develop and manage all asset classes.
+The DG Group develops and manages master planned communities throughout the GTA.
 Mr. DeGasperis, through a family foundation, continues his commitment to sponsorship of numerous hospitals, charities, youth groups and community organizations.